Sobibor extermination camp: Work

 In Lager III, a special unit of Jewish prisoners was forced to assist in the extermination process.
 Its tasks included removing bodies, searching cavities for valuables, scrubbing blood and excrement from the gas chambers, and cremating the corpses.
 Because the prisoners who belonged to this unit were direct witnesses to genocide, they were strictly isolated from other prisoners and the SS would periodically liquidate those unit members who had not already succumbed to the work's physical and psychological toll.
 Since no workers from Lager III survived, nothing is known about their lives or experiences.

-When construction of Lager IV began in the summer of 1943, the Nazis assembled a forest commando who worked there cutting timber for heat, cooking, as well as cremation pyres.
+When construction of Lager IV began in the summer of 1943, the Nazis assembled a forest commando who worked there cutting timber for heat, cooking, and cremation pyres.

 Prisoners struggled with the fact that their labour made them complicit in mass murder, albeit indirectly and unwillingly.
 Many committed suicide.
 Others endured, finding ways to resist, if only symbolically.
 Common symbolic forms of resistance included praying for the dead, observing Jewish religious rites, and singing songs of resistance.
 However, some prisoners found small ways of materially fighting back.
 While working in the sorting shed, Saartje Wijnberg would surreptitiously damage fine items of clothing to prevent them from being sent to Germany.
 After the war, Esther Terner recounted what she and Zelda Metz did when they found an unattended pot of soup in the Nazis' canteen: "We spit in it and washed our hands in it...
 Don't ask me what else we did to that soup...
 And they ate it."